 Photoelectron Spectroscopy and Diffraction

 Our scanning probe instruments are supplemented by a state-of-the-art photoelectron spectroscopy (PES) system, which provides complementary sample characterization capabilities regarding chemical, electronic and structural properties.
 Our laboratory-based PES system is equipped with computerized full-hemisphere goniometer manipulators for angle-scanned PES.
 This allows to perform x-ray photoelectron spectroscopy (XPS) and diffraction (XPD) experiments using MgKα or AlKα excitation, as well as valence band spectroscopy (UPS, ARPES) using ultraviolet He I or He II radiation.
-For dedicated band structure measurements the system is equipped with a Scienta R3000 electron analyzer providing 2D detection (angle and energy) and sample cooling to 24 K. Furthermore, it is connected to a dedicated low-temperature (5 K) STM/nc-AFM instrument.
-As a founding consortium member, we also have privileged access to the PEARL endstation of the Swiss Light Source to perform photon-energy and angle-scanned high-resolution XPS/XPD/ARPES measurements.
+For dedicated band structure measurements the system is equipped with a Scienta R3000 electron analyzer providing 2D detection (angle and energy) and sample cooling to 24 K. It is connected to a dedicated low-temperature (5 K) STM/nc-AFM instrument.

 Preparation tools